Sodium dichromate: Reactions

 Relative to the potassium salt, the main advantage of sodium dichromate is its greater solubility in water and polar solvents like acetic acid.

+For hexavalent chrome plating, chromate is converted to the so-called chromic acid (essentially chromium trioxide) by sulfuric acid.

 Sodium dichromate can be used in fluorene to fluorenone conversion.

 Safety

 Like all hexavalent chromium compounds, sodium dichromate is carcinogenic.
 The compound is also corrosive and exposure may produce severe eye damage or blindness.
 Human exposure further encompasses impaired fertility, heritable genetic damage and harm to unborn children.